Data Analysis with AI

 What’s this

 As AI becomes more and more powerful, it is also important to provide a platform to discuss human agency in data analysis.
-So a key element of the course and its instructor to lead discussions on the role of AI and humans in various aspects of data analysis.
+A core role of the instructor is to lead that discussion across the term — what we delegate, what we keep, and how we stay accountable for the result.

 This is the 2026 Spring edition release